ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver does not differ from the IP address of the Unencrypted Resolver.
-Clients SHOULD use this mode only for resolvers using private IP addresses.
+Clients SHOULD use this mode only for resolvers using private or local IP addresses.
 This approach can be used for any encrypted DNS protocol that uses TLS.

 # Discovery Using Resolver Names {#encrypted}